 - Ungraded discussion: there will be a dedicated discussion board where students can post questions regarding course content.
 The instructor and TAs will monitor this and answer questions posted by students.
 But it is encouraged that students try to answer students posted from other students.
 Participation on this discussion board is not mandatory. - Graded participation discussion: Each week we will post a discussion topic based on content presented in the week's lectures.
 All students are encouraged to participate in these discussions for their participation grade.
 Topics will be open-ended (there is no one right answer) and TAs and instructors will also be involved in these discussions.
 These will begin the week of May 11 and participation is mandatory.
-Topics will remain open for contribution until Sunday night (local time) so it's best not to wait until the last minute to contribute.
 A rubric will be posted explaining how this will be graded.

-"Weekly" Online Quizzes: There will be 10 "weekly" online quizzes, that will be occurring during the last 30 minutes of the lecture time of each section.
-Quizzes will begin on Tuesday May 12 and continue until the last lecture period.
+"Weekly" Online Quizzes: There will be 5 "weekly" online quizzes, that will be occurring during the last 20 minutes of the lecture time of each section.
+Quizzes will begin on Tuesday May 11 and continue until the last lecture period.
+Students need to complete the quizzes individually and independently

-- We will take the best 8 quiz marks and drop the worst 2 in the calculation of your overall quiz mark - The quizzes will be multiple choice and cover material from the previous set of lectures.
+- We will take the best 4 quiz marks and drop the worst one in the calculation of your overall quiz mark - The quizzes will have multiple choice or numeric questions and cover material from the previous set of lectures.
 You may wish to have a calculator available at this time to aid in any calculations. - Quizzes can be found under Quercus Quizzes in the navigation bar, or through the link provided in that week's module, and will only be available during the designated quiz time.
-Quizzes must be done individually. - Missed quiz: Because only the best 8 quiz marks will be counted, we will not be making any accommodations for missed quizzes.
-These will receive a mark of 0, but will be dropped as part of the two worst quiz marks.
-Therefore, you may miss two quizzes without penalty. - There are no make-up quizzes.
-Quizzes, beyond the 2 that will be dropped, will be given zero.
+Quizzes must be done individually. - Missed quiz: Because only the best 4 quiz marks will be counted, we will not be making any accommodations for missed quizzes.
+These will receive a mark of 0, but will be dropped as part of the worst quiz mark.
+Therefore, you may miss one quizzes without penalty. - There are no make-up quizzes.
+Quizzes, beyond the 1 that will be dropped, will be given zero.

-Mini Projects: You will be given two mini projects in the term.
-The purpose of these mini projects is to develop your data analysis skills which will be useful for the final project and future courses.
-The mini projects will have a heavy focus on the use of statistical software (R specifically), and will involve applying the methods learned during lecture to a dataset.
+Assignment: You will be given one assignment in the term.
+The purpose of this assignment is to develop your data analysis skills which will be useful for the final project/exam and future courses.
+The assignment will have a heavy focus on the use of statistical software (R specifically), and will involve applying the methods learned during lecture to a dataset.
 The format of the projects will be as follows: